elasticio/xml-component/README.md

   "address": [ "123 Main Street" ]
 }
 ```
+- **pattern**: Optionally, provide a regular expression to only convert certain entries in the **attachments** object to JSON.
-* **splitResult**: An object containing `arrayWrapperName`, `arrayElementName`, and `batchSize`.
+- **splitResult**: An object containing `arrayWrapperName`, `arrayElementName`, and `batchSize`.
 The splitResult allows the user to select an array of individual records from the resulting JSON object and emit the records in batches.

 For example, the below XML file and configuration object will result in 3 separate messages.